Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 This video taught me how to add memory to an agent using a 'thread_id'.
 It helps the model remember past actions and continue from previous steps.
 I learned how checkpoints store each step of the conversation.
-LangGraph dev makes this easier with its built-in persistence layer for memory.
+In LangGraph dev, there is an in-built persistence layer that intergrates the API key and gives memory to the agent by default.

 Changes: